Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">10/18/2025</td>
+<td align="center">10/21/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUWQP92/reindeers-work">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GX9U3QNWV/small-beginnings">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Mai responds to the media, asserting that she is not the real identity of Touko<br>Kirishima on Coming of Age Day.
-Nevertheless, the impact of the #DREAMING tag on the<br>public discourse was immense, rendering her unable to dispel the rumors completely.
-By having Mai<br>herself publicly state that she is not Touko Kirishima, Sakuta has fulfilled his promise with<br>the Miniskirt Santa, and the two of them go out on a date.

-During the date,<br>as they shop in Motomachi, but there is not a single person who is able<br>to perceive the Miniskirt Santa.
-In an attempt to find out more about her, Sakuta<br>ends up hearing an unexpected name.
-The person she dated back in high school was…</p>
+<p align="center">Rin Okumura, who was exposed as the son of Satan by Amaimon's attack, has been<br>placed by the Order of the True Cross under the supervision of Shura Kirigakure.
+While<br>he practices manipulating his blue flames, they learn of the theft of a dangerous item.</p>
 </td>
 </tr>
 </table>